 for instance, in the NIEM ecosystem they usually come packaged as IEPDs.
 These IEPDs

 zip archives that contain, among other documents, the SAR schema as well as any

-necessary XSD schemas imported through
+necessary XSD schemas imported through import or include

 statements.
 These imported documents are the required libraries on which the SAR schemas

 are built, and act somewhat as an SDK.
 As long as the XSD imported schemas can be

 using the specified absolute or relative URLs, XSDGuide can readily manage such an